 During 2010, EIM entered into a reinsurance agreement with Oil Casualty Insurance Limited ("OCIL") providing coverage of \$25,000,000 excess of \$75,000,000 for all general liability policies issued during the year.
-OCIL secures its obligations via a funds held and/or trust arrangements.
-As of December 31, 2010, the total fair value of the assets held in the trust were \$25,028,611, which collateralized \$25,008,163 in reinsurance recoverables on losses and loss adjustment expenses.
+OCIL secures its obligations through a funds held and/or trust arrangements.

 During 2009, EIM entered into a Reinsurance Treaty Trust Account Agreement ("Trust") with NEIL to collateralize the losses and loss adjustment expenses due EIM under reinsurance agreements.
 EIM has been listed as the beneficiary of the Trust.
-As of December 31, 2011 and 2010, the total fair value of the assets held in the Trust were \$816,089,256 and \$801,953,102 which collateralized \$97,475,392 and \$73,595,650 in reinsurance recoverables on losses and loss adjustment expenses, respectively.
+As of December 31, 2012 and 2011, the total fair value of the assets held in the Trust were \$990,552,000 and \$816,089,000 which collateralized \$85,355,000 and \$97,475,000 in reinsurance recoverables on losses and loss adjustment expenses, respectively.

 Reinsurance ceded contracts do not relieve the Company from its obligations to policyholders.
 The Company remains liable to its policyholders for the portion reinsured, to the extent that the reinsurer does not meet the obligations assumed under the reinsurance agreement.
-The reinsurance recoverable on paid and unpaid losses is substantially due from two reinsurers, NEIL and various Lloyds syndicates, comprising 39% and 29%, respectively, of the balance at December 31, 2011 and 22% and 30%, respectively, at December 31, 2010.
-The remaining balance comprises amounts from various reinsurers, each not exceeding 12% of the total for 2011 and 2010.
+The reinsurance recoverable on paid and unpaid losses is substantially due from NEIL and various Lloyds syndicates, comprising 42% and 29%, respectively, of the balance at December 31, 2012 and 39% and 29%, respectively, at December 31, 2011.
+The remaining balance comprises amounts from various reinsurers, each not exceeding 9% and 12% of the total for 2012 and 2011.

 Management periodically reviews the financial condition of its existing reinsurance and concludes as to whether any allowance for uncollectible reinsurance is required.
-At December 31, 2011 and 2010, no such allowances were deemed necessary.
+At December 31, 2012 and 2011, no such allowances were deemed necessary.